Editorial advisory

 Water Verdict

-Adair County receives a fair water quality assessment with a grade of B and a score of 63.4 out of 100.
+Adair County, Kentucky receives a fair water quality assessment with a grade of B and a score of 63.4 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 2 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 5.5% — worth watching in drier seasons.

 Violation Context

-Adair County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Adair County, Kentucky show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 4.5 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+For independent context, 2,116 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance